 Want to see the latest movies on DVD with no wait?

-Fredbox is a NEW and faster way to watch recent, in-demand DVDs rather than through the traditional checkout.
-Now you can get the most popular movies faster.
+Fredbox is a faster way to watch recent, in-demand DVDs rather than through the traditional checkout.
 For a $2.00 rental fee (sales tax included), you can get the most in-demand movies for three days from fredbox.
 There are no reserves or renewals and fredbox DVDs must be returned to Fredricksen Library.
 Regular late fees apply ($2.00 per DVD per day).

 You can still check out DVDs the traditional way.
 We will have an additional copy available of each of these movies in the regular DVD section, which will circulate for free, but the hold lines on those copies are frequently long.
 New DVDs will be regularly added to the fredbox collection.